sahiruw/flash-card-org/README.md

-# MediNotes Organizer
+# PurpleNotes

-A beautiful web application for organizing and managing medical study notes.
+A beautiful web application for organizing and managing Markdown notes.
 This application allows users to extract Markdown content from text inputs, organize notes by subject, and view them as HTML pages.

 ## Features

 - **Extract Markdown**: Automatically extract Markdown content from pasted text
 - **Subject Organization**: Organize your notes by custom subjects
 - **Section Navigation**: Each note is automatically divided into sections based on headers
-- **Responsive Design**: Optimized for tablet viewing with a medical-themed pink color scheme
+- **Responsive Design**: Optimized for mobile/tablet viewing with a beautiful purple color scheme
 - **Firebase Integration**: Store and retrieve your notes from Firebase
+- **Table Support**: Enhanced styling for tables with horizontal scrolling on mobile devices

 ## Getting Started